fl101/awardfares-blog/_posts/2024-05-18-eurobonus-vs-flying-blue.md

 hidden: true
 ---

-The recent announcement of Air France-KLM’s acquisition of SAS has raised many questions for current EuroBonus members.
-As the loyalty landscapes merge, many (including us at AwardFares) are re-evaluating whether to remain with EuroBonus or transition to Flying Blue.
+The recent announcement of [Air France-KLM’s acquisition of SAS](https://blog.awardfares.com/sas-acquisition/) has raised many questions for current EuroBonus members.
+As the loyalty landscapes merge, many (including us at AwardFares) are re-evaluating whether to remain with **EuroBonus** or transition to **Flying Blue**.

 In this post, we aim to provide a detailed comparison between the two programs, highlighting key differences and considerations that could influence your decision in this new era of airline alliances.

 ## Overview of EuroBonus: Understanding the New Context

-EuroBonus, traditionally the loyalty program of Scandinavian Airlines, now falls under a broader umbrella due to the Air France-KLM acquisition, and the transition to SkyTeam.
+[**EuroBonus**](https://www.sas.se/eurobonus/home/), traditionally the loyalty program of Scandinavian Airlines, now falls under a broader umbrella due to the Air France-KLM acquisition, and the transition to SkyTeam.
 This development could potentially expand EuroBonus’s horizons with different integrated services and benefits.

 **Key Features:**

 - **Airline Partners**: Part of Star Alliance until September 1st, 2024.
 - **Point Earning**: Members earn points based on the fare and the flight length.
 - **Point Redemption**: Points can be used for booking new flights, upgrading seats, or shopping in the EuroBonus shop.
+- **Unique Perks (compared to Flying Blue)**: Amex 2 for 1 vouchers, MasterCard Fly Premium Benefit, Free WI-FI onboard for Gold+ members, Family Pooling, Pay Cash Tickets with Points, Gold for Life, EuroBonus Pandion.

 ## Overview of Flying Blue

-Flying Blue serves as the official frequent flyer program for Air France, KLM, and several other subsidiary airlines.
+[**Flying Blue**](https://www.flyingblue.com/) serves as the official frequent flyer program for Air France, KLM, and several other subsidiary airlines.
 It is known for its flexibility in earning and spending miles and its range of elite status benefits.
 Flying Blue also collaborates with SkyTeam alliance members, broadening the scope for accumulation and redemption of miles.

 **Key Features:**

 - **Airline Partners**: Includes all SkyTeam members, offering a comprehensive network of global destinations.
 - **Mile Earning**: Miles are earned based on the amount spent on tickets rather than the distance flown.
 - **Mile Redemption**: Miles can be redeemed for flights, upgrades, hotel stays, car rentals, and even shopping.
+- **Unique Perks (compared to Eurobonus)**: Promo Rewards, Platinum For Life, Magazine Subscriptions, up to 8 Lounge Guests, upgrade vouchers on Ultimate.

 ## Key Differences Between EuroBonus and Flying Blue